 THE MALAY ARCHIPELAGO (1854 - 1862)

 In March 1854 Wallace left Britain on a collecting expedition to the Malay Archipelago (Singapore, Malaysia, Indonesia and East Timor).
 He spent nearly eight years in the region, and undertook sixty or seventy separate journeys, often in small native boats and canoes, resulting in a combined total of around 14,000 miles of travel.
 He visited every major island in the archipelago at least once, and several on multiple occasions, and he and his assistants collected almost 110,000 insects, 7,500 shells, 8,050 bird skins, 410 mammal and reptile specimens, and a few ferns.
-Of these he kept 3,000 bird-skins, of about a 1,000 species, plus at least 20,000 beetles and butterflies, of about 7,000 species, as well as some vertebrates and land-shells, for his private collection (these figures are from his book The Malay Archipelago).
+He collected a total of 212 new bird species (naming about half of them himself), so given that around 10,000 bird species are known, this means that he was responsible for discovering about 2% of the entire World bird fauna.

-Wallace probably collected specimens of about 5000 new animal (and a few fern) species in the Malay Archipelago.
-I based this on estimates that he and others who worked on his collections gave e.g. this from his book The Malay Archipelago:
+Wallace probably collected specimens of a total of about 5000 new animal (and a few fern) species in the Malay Archipelago.
+I based this on estimates that he and others who worked on his collections gave e.g. this passage from his book The Malay Archipelago: